rockettheme/docs/Docs/joomla/extensions/rokpad/rokpad_plugins.md

 ---

 ### Accessing the Plugins Page

-Next, go to **Extensions -> Plug-in Manager**.
+Next, go to **Extensions -> Plugin Manager**.
 From the list, find **Editor - RokPad** and open it to be brought to the RokPad Plugin Manager page, which lists all the available options for the plugin.

 #### Details Tab
 ![][details]